 Turn to the International Community Abroad

 No matter where you are moving to, you are surely not the first American to do so.
 Pretty much every country in the world has an expat community you can turn to for some tips, recommendations, or introduction to the culture.
+This will help you fit in more easily and understand local cultural heritage and cultural events better.
+You should be able to experience everything like the local people do and enjoy those cultural happenings just as much as them.

 Form a Study Group